 The E-Flows Mesocosm, developed in partnership with Fera Science Limited, is Europe’s most advanced edge-of-field water assessment facility enabling environmental testing of plant protection products to meet the most stringent regulatory standards

 CHAP’s Fungal Biopesticide Development Laboratory is located at the Centre for Agriculture and Bioscience International (CABI) in Egham, Surrey.

 The E-Flows mesocosm has been developed by Fera Science Limited in partnership with CHAP and is now available for commercial and R&D projects.

-CHAP’s Molecular Diagnostics Laboratory is based at Rothamsted Research in Hertfordshire.
+CHAP’s Molecular Diagnostics Laboratory is based at NIAB in Cambridge.

 CHAP’s Advanced Glasshouse Facility is located at Stockbridge Technology Centre (STC), near Selby.